-For general strategy matters (e.g., actuarial practices and assumptions, asset allocation, accounting determinations, risk management, actuarial assumptions, etc.) the Financial Advisory and Investment Committee will provide advice and recommendations to the JPFPF, which shall receive and act upon such advice and recommendations as the JPFPF, in its fiduciary capacity, shall determine.
+For general strategy matters (e.g., actuarial practices and assumptions, asset allocation, accounting determinations, risk management, actuarial assumptionsnot otherwise set forth in this Agreement, etc.) the Financial Advisory and Investment Committee will provide advice and recommendations to the JPFPF, which shall receive and act upon such advice and recommendations as the JPFPF, in its fiduciary capacity, shall determine.
 For the selection of individual investment managers, the Financial Advisory and Investment Committee will work with the JPFPF's professional staff to rank all potential asset/investment managers and recommend particular selection(s).
-Following its review the Financial Advisory and Investment Committee shall make its recommendations to the JPFPF.
-The JPFPF will then make its decision(s) taking into account such recommendations and other information which is available to the JPFPF.
-For the selection of other financial professionals, including actuaries, the Financial Advisory and Investment Committee will furnish advice to the JPFPF following such processes as may be determined with respect to the particular selection.
+Following its review the Financial Advisory and Investment Committee shall make its recommendations and other information which is available to the JPFPF.
+For the selection of other financial professionals, including actuaries, the Financial Advisory and Investment Committee will provide advice to the JPFPF following such processes as may be determined with respect to the particular selection.
 The Financial Advisory and Investment Committee's work will be subject to Sunshine and Public Records Laws.

-2. ETHICS, CERTIFICATION AND DISCLOSURE REQUIREMENTS FOR INVESTMENT MANAGERS AND ADVISORS by the JPFPF will reflect the highest ethical standards and investment performance, and that they will report regularly to the Financial Advisory and Investment Committee and the JPFPF on matters within their engagement.
+2. ETHICS, CERTIFICATION AND DISCLOSURE REQUIREMENTS FOR INVESTMENT MANAGERS AND ADVISORS within their engagement.
 Consequently: any investment manager or advisor of the JPFPF who has discretionary authority for any investment of the JPFPF shall agree to certify and/or disclose annually to the Financial Advisory and Investment Committee and to the JPFPF, no later than the January 31 following the previous calendar year, that: